gwu-libraries/sfm-ui/docs/harvester.rst

   must be able to prove that a harvester is up and running.
 At the very least, the smoke tests should check that the queues required by a harvester have been created.
 (See `test_queues() <https://github.com/gwu-libraries/sfm-docker/blob/master/smoke_tests/test_mq.py>`_.)
-* Be responsible for it's own state, e.g., keeping track of the last tweet harvested from a user timeline.
+* Be responsible for its own state, e.g., keeping track of the last tweet harvested from a user timeline.
   See `sfmutils.state_store <https://github.com/gwu-libraries/sfm-utils/blob/sfm_t46-twitter_harvester/sfmutils/state_store.py>`_
   for re-usable approaches to storing state.
 * Create all necessary exchanges, queues, and bindings for producing and consuming messages